NSHipster/articles/2015-02-02-ibinspectable-ibdesignable.md

 Show, don't tell.
 Seeing is believing.
 A picture is worth a thousand <del>emails</del> words.

-Whatever the cliché, replacing an interface that requires us to memorize and type with one we can see and manipulate can be a enormous improvement.
+Whatever the cliché, replacing an interface that requires us to memorize and type with one we can see and manipulate can be an enormous improvement.
 Xcode 6 makes just such a substitution, building new interactions on top of old technologies.
 With `IBInspectable` and `IBDesignable`, it's possible to build a custom interface for configuring your custom controls and have them rendered in real-time while designing your project.

 ## IBInspectable